$30.00 members / $50.00 nonmembers 2.0 CE credits

-- List five steps in the ethical decision-making process.
+- List steps in the ethical decision-making process.

-- Discuss five questions to ask when evaluating possible solutions to ethical problems.
+- Discuss what questions to ask when evaluating solutions to ethical problems.

-- Apply the decision-making model to two professional ethical dilemmas.
+- Apply the decision-making model to professional ethical dilemmas.

 About the author(s)

-Jean E. Middleswarth, MSW, NCTMB, LMBT is an experience psychotherapist and massage therapist.
+Jean E. Middleswarth, MSW, NCTMB, LMBT is an experienced psychotherapist and massage therapist.
 She is active in ethics and standards leadership with both AMTA and NCBTMB.
-Jean is a facilitator and presenter of professional ethics workshops throughout the United States.

 Course approval codes